 NOTE: If you are importing an existing league from Yahoo, ESPN, NFL and the like, your league settings should automatically appear under both general setting and scoring rules.
 Double-check that they are indeed correct and be sure to select your team name and draft spot so that the app knows who it’s recommending picks for.

 Once all the settings are in and your league is set up, select the Draft Analyzer tool from the “Fantasy Tools” drop-down box.
 You are given the option of the older version or a brand new black one, and for this walkthrough, I’ll be using the original version.

-Once launched, you’ll see your league and team name on the top left, plus a standings tab, mock draft drop down box, and draft tools tab on the top right.
+If you have the Pro version, this is when you want to double-check that your league is synched with the Draft Analyzer.
+For classic subscribers, be sure your league imported manually during set up above.
+Once launched, you’ll see your league and team name, a standings tab and draft tools tab on the top right.
 The standings tab will show the projected points for both starters and bench players for every team involved and will change live as you run through the course of the draft.

 The draft tools tab is where you are able to maneuver picks within the draft, start over, export results, and launch video tutorials.
 I’ll go over the mock draft drop-down box and its features at the end of this walkthrough.